Updated On : July 14, 2023

 E) This choice is a general statement about eye health and does not specifically address the role of carrots in improving eyesight.

-The correct answer is C) The majority of people who eat carrots regularly do not wear corrective lenses, as it most directly weakens the author's argument.
+The correct answer is C) Most people who eat carrots regularly do not wear corrective lenses, as it weakens the author's argument.

 By mastering the process of elimination and becoming familiar with common traps and distractors, you can more efficiently and accurately tackle LSAT Critical Reasoning questions.